roadicing/x509dostool/README.md

 x509dostool detect -libs test.sh -certs crafted_certificate.crt
 ```

-Additionally, some typical commands are provided in the `test/test_generate.sh` and `test/test_edit.sh` files for reference.
+Additionally, some typical commands are provided in the `test/test_*.sh` files for reference.

 We also provided a video for demonstrating the usage of the tool, which can be found on [our website](https://sites.google.com/view/x509dos).